GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/schedule/index.md

 ### Views (event sources)

 In Chrome, reports are sent approximately one hour after the expiry time (one hour after the unique window).
-Because the default expiry is 30 days, if expiry isn't changed explicitly, reports will be sent 30 days +1 hour after the view event.
+Because the default expiry is 30 days, if expiry isn't changed explicitly, reports are sent 30 days plus 1 hour after the view event.

 ### Clicks (navigation sources)